atykhonov/iregister.el/README.md

 ###### Insert (append/prepend) interactivelly the texts stored in the registers.

 Assuming that there are already stored some texts (by means of `copy-to-register` or `iregister-copy-to-register` command) in the registers.
-Execute, for example, `iregister-next-text` and the minibuffer will display the text stored in some register.
+Execute `iregister-text` and the minibuffer will display the text stored in some register.
 In the appeared minibuffer you can figure out whether is that right text to be inserted or not.
 If yes, then just hit the `RET` and the text will be inserted.
 If no, then try to hit `n` key or `p` key to view next/previous texts previously stored in the registers.
 In the meantime, in the minibuffer, you could hit `d` key to delete current text from the register.
 To quit from the minibuffer press `q` key (or C-g).
 Also you could use `a` key for appending or `A` key for prepending selected text to the current text registry.

 Optionally you could use `iregister-copy-to-register` command from any buffer to store selected text to a register.
 That command works exactly as `copy-to-register`